|1. 2 Pieces Military Lensatic Sighting Compass||2. Eyeskey Multifunctional Military Lensatic Tactical Compass||3. Cammenga 27CS Lensatic Compass|

 It provides for easy and accurate directions with the help of its floating compass which is filled with liquid capsules and has a 360 degrees scale.
 Its level bubble makes its accurate and a sighting window which is easy on the eyes for comfortable reading.

 The azimuth dial and 360 degrees scale makes it an excellent optical eye piece and allowing for easy bearings and reverse bearings from objects in a quick and easy manner.
-Rotating bezel has a locking mechanism for your bearings which ensures that you are on the right track.
+The bezel that is rotating has a locking mechanism for your bearings which ensures that you are on the right track.

 It has fluorescent light which makes it easy to read and follow at night time.
 When the compass is exposed to enough light, the north arrow and display lighting illuminates to give you a great experience.